H013, ground floor of the Humanities Building

 Please email to arrange a meeting

-- Director of Student Experience and Senior Teaching Fellow (Caribbean History), University of Warwick
+- Director of Student Experience and Associate Professor (Caribbean History), University of Warwick

 Oversee and manage all aspects of student experience in the Department of History, including the development of strategies, practices and initiatives to achieve the best possible overall experience for our students at all stages of the student lifecycle, from recruitment to graduation.